SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

 #### Prerequisites:
 - You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home) and navigated to [*Health Monitoring*](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=sap.crun.hmapp.ui)
 - *If you are performing configurations yourself*, your Cloud Integration service in SAP Cloud ALM `CloudIntegration-<tenant_name>_<userID>`  should be connected to the Cloud Integration tenant
--  If you are using a *preconfigured Cloud Integration service* in SAP Cloud ALM nothing has to be done

 ## Exercise steps